kencormican/milestoneProjectFour/TEST.md

 2	    | As a developer and time permitting, I would like to be able to be in a position to present a clean secure, scalable and error free site	            |

 * User Goal #1.
     - Thankfully I had just enough time to introduce the Webhook defensive logic on the checkout related views.
 This can be tested by emulating a break in form submission.
-This can be achieved by commenting out the form_submit() method in the stripe_elements.js static file, submitting a new order and checking the webhook event on the stripe dashboard for the "created using wenhook" as opposed to "created using databse" response text.
+This can be achieved by commenting out the form_submit() method in the stripe_elements.js static file, submitting a new order and checking the webhook event on the stripe dashboard for the "created using webhook" as opposed to "created using databse" response text.
 * User Goal #2.
     - Time was my enemy for this project but I believe I achieved the majority of my original goals as a developer.
 These include securing the Category, Product & Profile views using backend defensive logic.
 Making the site a little more scalable with the CRUD and Autopopulate functionality provided by the categories templates and views.
 A relatively clean delivery in that where store specific details, such as those in the contact form, or indeed the FREE_DELIVERY & RETURN related material,  can be variabalised or centralised, they were.
     - If I had more time I would iron out some of the styling limitations, introduce some further js around data toggling on both menus and create some automation functionality on the about app but I believe I have achieved all I can in the time alloted.